Wile Cup: 2020 Postponement

 The 2020 Wile Cup Championship was scheduled to be played in the Kelowna area at the end of August.
-In July, the tournament was officially postponed due to the COVID-19 pandemic.The Canada-US border remained closed to non-essential travel, although many Wile Cup participants consider the tournament essential to every summer, playing without the American-based Croqsoc members was deemed a non-starter.
-This marks the first year in Croqsoc history that the Wile Cup would not be awarded.
+In July, the tournament was officially postponed due to the COVID-19 pandemic.

 Despite the pandemic, a socially-distant "Regional" BBQ and Croquet was held at Gellatly Nut Farm Park in West Kelowna with the Okanagan residents.
 A course was plotted for the children's game, won by Audrey Wile.
 The adults adapted the course to "light-Xtreme," and added a few extra wickets.
-Lachlan Wile, having reached the Croqsoc age of maturity (10), played on the senior circuit, making him the first offspring to start and compete in a sanctioned event (2 years earlier, he substituted in for Julie Cruise).
-Jake Cruise won the match.

-The next Wile Cup Championship is scheduled for the summer of 2021.